-After making sure that the stove air intake controls are fully open (completely pull-out towards you), place several rumpled sheets of paper in the centre of the combustion chamber.
+After making sure that the stove air intake controls are fully open, place several rumpled sheets of paper in the centre of the combustion chamber.
 Place 8 to 10 pieces of small dry kindling wood over the paper in the form of a tent.
 You may also place a few pieces of heating wood, but choose the smaller ones.
 No chemical product should be used to light the fire.